SkinnyPigeon/week_3-day_1_homework/homework.md

   Le Haggis
   Paul Dabek Mischief
   Best of Burlesque
-  Two become One
+  Two become ONe
   Urinetown
-  Two girls, one cup of comedy
+  Two girls, ONe cup of comedy

-  3. Insert a user with the name "Val Gibson" into the users table.
+  3. Insert a user with the name "Val GibsON" into the users table.

   INSERT INTO "users" (name) VALUES
-  ('Val Gibson');
+  ('Val GibsON');

-  4. Insert a record that Val Gibson wants to attend the show "Two girls, one cup of comedy".
+  4. Insert a record that Val GibsON wants to attend the show "Two girls, ONe cup of comedy".

-  INSERT INTO "shows_users" (show_id, user_id) VALUES ((SELECT id FROM shows WHERE name = 'Two girls, one cup of comedy'), ( SELECT id FROM users WHERE name = 'Val Gibson'));
+  INSERT INTO "shows_users" (show_id, user_id) VALUES ((SELECT id FROM shows WHERE name = 'Two girls, ONe cup of comedy'), ( SELECT id FROM users WHERE name = 'Val GibsON'));

-SELECT * FROM shows_users WHERE user_id = ( SELECT id FROM users WHERE name = 'Val Gibson')
+SELECT * FROM shows_users WHERE user_id = ( SELECT id FROM users WHERE name = 'Val GibsON')

  id | show_id | user_id
 ----+---------+---------
  88 |      12 |      20

-  5. Updates the name of the "Val Gibson" user to be "Valerie Gibson".
+  5. Updates the name of the "Val GibsON" user to be "Valerie GibsON".

-  UPDATE users SET name = 'Valerie Gibson' WHERE name = 'Val Gibson';
+  UPDATE users SET name = 'Valerie GibsON' WHERE name = 'Val GibsON';
   SELECT name FROM users;

   Rick Henri